List of postal codes of Canada: L

 This is a list of postal codes in Canada where the first letter is L. Postal codes beginning with L are located within the Canadian province of Ontario.
-Only the first three characters are listed, corresponding to the Forward Sortation Area.
+Only the first three characters are listed, corresponding to the Forward Sortation Area (FSA).

 Canada Post provides a free postal code look-up tool on its website, via its smartphone applications for iPhone and Android, and sells hard-copy directories and CD-ROMs.
 Many vendors also sell validation tools, which allow customers to properly match addresses and postal codes.
 Hard-copy directories can also be consulted in all post offices, and some libraries.

-Central Ontario - 165 FSAs
+Central Ontario

+There are currently 168 FSAs in this list.